Anu-Initiative/.github/profile/README.md

 # Anu Initiative - Trusty Tech in Service of Mother Nature

+Note: Anu Initiative is a pilot project for this toolkit that we are preparing for the Charity Sector.

 **Welcome to the Anu Initiative**, a Company Limited by Guarantee based in Dublin, Ireland.

 We are a **not-for-profit organization** founded by nature lovers to leverage cutting-edge technologies to create a positive environmental impact.